 As shown in the above table, the most sensitive to the variables are vulnerable groups of society.
 Elderly, people with disability, and children particularly those living in Barrio 1ro de Mayo.
 Intersectional vulnerabilities relating to gender, age, disability, income, education, and ethnic group, place certain residents at severe risk of the adverse physical, and social, economic impacts of climate-related hazards, shocks and stresses.
-In terms of the institutions of Charagua that are most sensitive, the population is female, therefore quantitatively, female re sensitive in quantity, in relation to male population.
+In terms of the institutions of Charagua that are most sensitive, this would be GAIOC, local institutions and local NGOs.
+The sector that is the most sensitive is the health sector. which requires significant investment and improvement in coverage to meet the health and wellbeing needs of the local population.